You are here

 Displaying Information

 Billboards are needed to post rules and procedures and display banners or posters crediting individuals, groups, and businesses that sponsor or contribute to the event.
 Put billboards in conspicuous areas; you should be able to see them from the registration area or the awards area.
 Properly designed and located, these billboards also can control the crowd; for example, they can form a corridor to move people to or away from the registration area.
-The billboards and posted materials should be well constructed, attractive, and easy to read so participants will read the rules and sponsors and contributors will be properly recognized.
+The billboards and posted materials should be well-constructed, visually appealing, and easy to read, ensuring that participants can easily understand the rules and that sponsors and contributors are properly recognized.
 Avoid long lists of rules or sponsor names.

 In addition to billboards, it may be desirable to display products or prizes.
 Display the products and prizes so they are readily seen but not easily removed.